xamarin/Sport/README.md

 #### Authentication
-Sport employs Google OAuth2 authentication and exchanges the access_token from Google for an Azure authorization code.
+Sport employs Google OAuth2 authentication and exchanges the access_token from Google for an Azure authorization code using the [SimpleAuth](https://github.com/Clancey/SimpleAuth) library written by James Clancey.

 If you just want to run the sample, everything should be included in the project (keystore, ClientIDs, etc).
 If you want to integrate w/ your own Google ClientID's and Azure instance, here are the steps I followed: